kntgio-z/kntgio-z/README.md

+# Hi!
+I'm Gio.

-Hi!
-I am Gio, a backend developer, proficient in NodeJS and ExpressJS.
+I am a backend developer, proficient in NodeJS and ExpressJS.

 <!---
 kntgio-z/kntgio-z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.